AymanKUMA/yolov8_speech_bubbles_detection/README.md

 Overall, YOLOv8 is a powerful and versatile tool for object detection and image segmentation that provides the best of both worlds: the most recent SOTA technology as well as the ability to use and compare all previous YOLO versions.

 ## Speech bubble

+There are multiple examples of manga pages with various art styles in the training set.
+As we stated before, the speech bubbles in these images vary from one art style to another.
+A speech bubble's many shapes can be grouped into several main classifications, including ellipses, clouds, sea urchin, thorns, and rectangles.
+These forms are the basic building blocks for speech bubbles on manga pages.